lememta/lememta.github.io/about.md

 permalink: /about/
 ---

 My name is Temesghen Kahsai, or just simply Teme, or lememta (only for old childhood friends :).
-I'm a research scientist in software engineering at [Ames] [NASA Ames Research Center], member of the [rse][Robust Software Engineering] group part in the Intelligent System Division.
-I'm employed by [cmu][Carnegie Mellon University]
+I'm a research scientist in software engineering at [NASA Ames Research Center][ames], member of the [Robust Software Engineering][rse] group part in the Intelligent System Division.
+I'm employed by [Carnegie Mellon University][cmu].

 You can find out more about me professionally at [LinkedIn][linkedin].

-* [mine][NASA Ames Research Center] - NASA personal profile
+* [NASA Ames Research Center][mine] - NASA personal profile
-* [linkedin][Linkedin] - Linkedin profile
+* [Linkedin][linkedin] - Linkedin profile
 * [Twitter][twitter] - Random ramblings